Martin Shkreli Argues In Favor Of Keeping His Assets As Hedge Fund Investors Made ‘Substantial Money’

 “Pharma Bro” Martin Shkreli is scheduled to be sentenced on March 9 for convictions on two counts of securities fraud and one count of conspiracy.
-But the 34-year-old appeared in court on Friday to ask the judge to toss out one of the securities fraud convictions.
+However, the 34-year-old appeared in court on Friday to ask the judge to toss out one of the securities fraud convictions.

 Not only would the action make a potential 20-year federal prison sentence go away, but Shkreli would also be able to keep the $7.36 million in cash and assets that prosecutors demand he fork over to them in restitution.
 U.S. District Judge Kiyo Matsumoto said no.